 This pan is totally oven-safe up to 550 degrees Fahrenheit, which means you can completely cook and finish a dish in the oven with this pan.
 Available in five beautiful colors, it's easy to choose the right shade to add a pop of color to your kitchen.

 Best Budget: Flamekiss Non-Stick Frying Pan

-The Flamekiss is a high-quality nonstick pan that is both PTFE and PFOA free, and it won't break the bank.
-Its nano-ceramic coating is durable, meaning it won't peel away or release any toxic fumes even if you overheat it.
+The Flamekiss is a high-quality nonstick pan that won't break the bank.
+Its nano-ceramic coating is durable, meaning it won't peel away even if you overheat it.
 This 8-inch pan is perfect for a single omelet, scrambled eggs, or fried eggs, since one side of the pan has a molded lip for easy scooping and sliding eggs from the pan.
 It's also metal utensil and dishwasher safe, and the nonstick coating allows you to cook with very little oil for easy cleanup.
 We love that the handle is heat resistant and stays cool during cooking, and given the low price tag and high-quality features, this pan is a great choice.